junjie-lean/toc/README.md

     - The conventional CSR Single page app；
     - The SSR Single page app;
-    - API transpond and
+    - API transpond;
-    - Web-server performance monitoring
+    - Web-server performance monitoring;
     - Other more...

 toc means "Top Of Cloud";